gojical/hitchhikers-guide-to-sqlalchemy/relationships/README.md

     id = Column(Integer, Sequence('human_seq'), primary_key=True)
     name = Column(String)
     # setting lazy=False for a cleaner output
+    # this will load all of the child objects when the parent
+    # is queried
     cats = relationship('Cat', secondary="hc_mapper", lazy=False)

 class Cat(Base):